DuaneNielsen/pytorch-baselines/docs/modules/her.rst

 .. code:: bash

-   python -m stable_baselines.her.experiment.train --num_cpu 19
+   python -m pytorch_baselines.her.experiment.train --num_cpu 19

 This will require a machine with sufficient amount of physical CPU cores.
 In our experiments, we used `Azure's D15v2 instances`_, which